Click for Table of Contents

 In 2014, I relocated from Scotland to Bristol, as I attained a role at the University of Bristol in IT Services as a Unix/Linux Technical Lead.
 This role allowed me to get involved with architecture, infrastructure, virtualisation, operating systems and platforms that had any relation with/to Linux or Unix.

-This role allowed me to gain skills and knowledge of Configuration Management – starting from BCFG2 to Puppet/Ansible/Chef and together with the problem of provisioning and managing hundreds of VMs, afforded me to gain security and management knowledge and techniques for orchestration after solidifying my experience and skills, with hyperviors, Docker, Vagrant, and Git/GitLab and other modern tools used for cloud operations.
+This role allowed me to gain skills and knowledge of Configuration Management – starting from BCFG2 to Puppet/Ansible/Chef and together with the problem of provisioning and managing hundreds of VMs, afforded me to gain security and management knowledge and techniques for orchestration after solidifying my experience and skills, with hypervisors, Docker, Vagrant, and Git/GitLab and other modern tools used for cloud operations.

-During the expansion of my skills, there was also a “mind-set” change in terms of working methods and practices – I was introduced into Kanban, DevOps techniques, and Agile working.
-The change in this working “mind-set” helped my personal development, and after three years at the University of Bristol, I was confident that I had the skills and and knowledge to succeed as a DevOps Engineer.
+During the expansion of my skills, there was also a “mind-set” change in terms of working methods and practices – I read and understood “The Phoenix Project” and was introduced into Kanban, DevOps techniques, and Agile working.
+The change in this working “mind-set” helped my personal development too, and after three years at the University of Bristol, I was confident that I had the skills and and knowledge to move on and succeed as a DevOps Engineer.

 DevOps Engineer, start-up ISP